 However, there are still many foods you can make at home that will cut your grocery bill.

-Granola is both trendy and delicious, meaning that it can get pretty pricey, pretty quick.
-Good news is that you probably already have all of the ingredients in your pantry and you can make it at home for about fifteen minutes of prep time, 30 to 45 minutes of watchful baking, and a fraction of the cost.
-Start with rolled oats and add your choice of nuts, dried fruits, and coconut, and toss everything in equal parts honey (or maple syrup) and oil (or melted butter).
+Granola is both trendy and delicious, which means it can get pretty pricey, pretty quickly.
+The good news is, you probably already have all of the ingredients in your pantry and with about fifteen minutes of prep time, 30 to 45 minutes of watchful baking, and a fraction of the cost, you can make it at home.
+Start with rolled oats and add your choice of nuts, dried fruits, and coconut; toss everything in equal parts honey (or maple syrup) and oil (or melted butter).

 2. Salad Dressing